The 6 Best Suffolk Beaches to Visit During Your Suffolk Holidays

 Talk a walk along the Southwold Pier and check out the water-powered clock, the crazy mirrors and the eccentric Under the Pier Show.

-Southwold Maize Maze – every year from mid-July a local farmer cuts the most intricate (and tricky) mazes in a field of maize.
+Southwold Maize Maze – every year from mid-July a local farmer designs the most intricate (and tricky) maize maze.
 It’s a fun day out for the kids with go-karts, playgrounds and large bouncing cushions.

 Climb up the Southwold Lighthouse.
 Tours available during the summer on selected days